Daisy Buchanan: Zelda Sayre

-Daisy's remark, "I hope it's beautiful and a fool—a beautiful little fool", is partly attributable to Zelda, although Scott himself added the additional observation, "That's the best thing a girl can be in this world".
+Daisy's remark, "I hope she'll be a fool... a beautiful little fool", is partly attributable to Zelda, although Scott authored the additional observation, "That's the best thing a girl can be in this world".
 After the birth of his daughter Scottie in October 1921, in Saint Paul, Minnesota, Fitzgerald heard his anesthetized wife murmur: "Oh God, goofo [sic] I'm drunk.
 Mark Twain.
 Isn't she smart—she has the hiccups.
 I hope it's beautiful and a fool—a beautiful little fool."

-Four years later, while in Europe, Scott wrote the famous sentence in the novel about the birth of Daisy's daughter Pammy: "That's the best thing a girl can be in this world, a beautiful little fool."
-This sentence identifying with the plight of women in 1920s America exemplifies a statement by Fitzgerald describing himself as "half feminine".
-Although "born masculine," Fitzgerald felt "half feminine—at least my mind is...
-Even my feminine characters are feminine Scott Fitzgeralds."
-Such statements prompted scholarly debate about whether he struggled with his sexual orientation.
+Four years later, Scott wrote Daisy's famous line about her daughter Pammy: "That's the best thing a girl can be in this world, a beautiful little fool."
+The sentence reflects Fitzgerald's identification with the plight of women in 1920s America and echoes his description of himself as "half feminine".
+Although "born masculine," Fitzgerald claimed his mind to be "half feminine" and described his fictional women as "feminine Scott Fitzgeralds."
+These remarks have fueled debate about his sexuality.
 (Note: Fessenden (2005) argues that Fitzgerald struggled with his sexual orientation.
 In contrast, Bruccoli (2002) insists that "anyone can be called a latent homosexual, but there is no evidence that Fitzgerald was ever involved in a homosexual attachment".)
-His wife Zelda described him as a closeted homosexual, abused him with homophobic slurs, and alleged that he and Ernest Hemingway engaged in sexual relations.
-These recurrent attacks on his sexual identity, as well as his wife's purported extramarital affair while in Europe, strained their marriage at the time of his novel's publication.
+Zelda described him as a closeted homosexual, abused him with homophobic slurs, and alleged that he and Ernest Hemingway engaged in sexual relations.
+These attacks on his sexual identity, as well as Zelda's purported extramarital affair while in Europe, strained their marriage at the time of his novel's publication.